Rupesh-2010/Click_2_cook/README.md

 ## 🧠 Why Click_2_Cook?

-Modern cooking apps show recipes — but what if *you already have a photo of the dish*?
+Modern cooking apps show recipes — but what if *you already have a photo of the dish.*?
 This app fills the gap:
 ✔️ Takes a **photo of food** as input
 ✔️ Uses **Google’s Generative AI** to understand the dish
 ✔️ Outputs **recipe steps, ingredients, and tips**